 In yoga, we study Ahimsa (non-violence).
 It is one of the “10 commandments” of yoga.
 Yes, that can mean physical violence, but what I experienced that day was an atmosphere of ahimsa in a place where violence once reigned supreme.
 The polarity of the two was both un-imaginable and real.

-Martin Luther King, Jr. travelled to India to study Ahimsa before leading the civil rights movement in America.
-Jesus went missing for many years for his life and many believe that he travelled east to study Ahimsa with eastern philosophers and sages.
-Ghandi overthrew an entire British Army preaching nonviolence and love.
+Martin Luther King, Jr. traveled to India to study Ahimsa before leading the civil rights movement in America.
+Jesus went missing for many years for his life and many believe that he traveled east to study Ahimsa with eastern philosophers and sages.
+Gandhi overthrew an entire British Army preaching nonviolence and love.
 It was clear that you can't fight fire with fire, hate with hate.
 It’s seeming opposite is the greatest weapon of mass constriction.

 Landing back on dry land I received this text after our hike that morning:

 “ Viva to black women being the change that is required for us to enjoy our beautiful world.
 The pleasure was all mine spending time with you.
 I had an absolute fun time with my black like-minded sister!!!”

 Flying back from this trip I am left with one resounding word.
 F R E E D O M.